TILOS-AI-Institute/MacroPlacement/CodeElements/Gridding/README.md

 # Gridding

 Input: a list of blocks.
 Each block has a width and a height.
+The area of a block is its width * height.

+We pack all blocks into the _grid_, in order of decreasing (non-increasing) block area.

 10 <= **n_rows** , **n_cols** <= 100
 **n_rows** *** n_cols** <= 3000

 The gridded canvas, or _grid_, is comprised of **n_rows** * **n_cols** _gridcells_.

-Pack blocks in order of decreasing area.

 Each block is placed at the FIRST AVAILBLE (according to row-major order) gridcell that does not result in **any** overlap